 About Cassidy (she/her)

-When looking for a parent coach and rationalizing using financial resources for that type of support, it may be helpful for you to know more about my training, education and certification/licensure.
+Qualifications (at least according to capitalism and a few other systems of oppression):When looking for a caregiver coach or educational advocate and in doing so, rationalizing using financial resources for that type of support, you may desire to to know about my training, education and certification/licensure.
 I received my Master's Degree at Johns Hopkins University in their Clinical Community Counseling program.
-I'm a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland as well as an approved supervisor.
+I'm a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland, as well as an approved supervisor in the state of Maryland.

 Click here to schedule your free no obligation 30 minute consultation